parikhabhishek02/project/README.md

-step:16 try to run tracking algorithm step:17 if tracking algorithm runs, edit it to interface with LPC step:18 use UART librarry and put header file in the program and edit accordingly pocket beagle file
+step:16 try to run tracking algorithm step:17 if tracking algorithm runs, edit it to interface with LPC step:18 use UART librarry and put header file in the program and edit accordingly step:19 make hardware connection and connect batteries to your chasis. pocket beagle file